japoveda10/datascience/1. Python/Programming with Python course/README.md

 1. <b>Sorting Lists program:</b> Create lists and compare sorting times based on their size
 2. <b>Position and Velocity program:</b> Learn some Kinematics interacting with a position and velocity equation
+3. <b>Slot Machine program:</b> Are you ready to try to have the highest score?

 ## How can I run the programs?